 Dramatic changes have already been implemented in ConFire's service delivery model.
-The District went from four-position engine companies to three-position companies; dispatch protocols changed such that alpha, non-emergency, medical calls received an ambulance only rather than an engine and an ambulance; and five stations were decommissioned over the past two years.
+Dispatch protocols changed such that alpha, non-emergency, medical calls received an ambulance only rather than an engine and an ambulance and five stations were decommissioned over the past two years.
 This said, constituents seem to expect more efficiencies and ConFire's financial situation requires more.